jimmyfowler/lmc-book/lectures/state-space.md

 ## Time discretization

 So far, we have been discussing *continuous-time* dynamics.
-We can analogous consider *discrete-time* dynamics, where instead of a first-order differential equation, we simply have a first-order *difference equation*.
+We can analogously consider *discrete-time* dynamics, where instead of a first-order differential equation, we simply have a first-order *difference equation*.

 $$ x_{t+1} = f_d(x_t, u_t,t)$$

 where $t$ denotes a time step index, rather than a specific value of time.
 Like the continuous-time case, we can also have linear discrete-time dynamics.

 Discrete-time dynamics may be more desirable to work with, especially if we are taking an optimization-based approach to synthesizing a controller.
-By discretizing time, we can essentially optimizing over a finite sequence of state and controls, rather than optimizing over functions.
+By discretizing time, we can essentially optimize over a finite discrete sequence of state and controls, rather than optimizing over functions.
 So how do we obtain discrete-time dynamics?
 We just integrate!

 $$
 \underbrace{x(t + \Delta t)}_{x_{k+1}} = \underbrace{x(t)}_{x_k} + \int_t^{t+\Delta t} f(x(\tau), u(\tau), \tau) d\tau
 $$

-Here, we used $k$ for the discrete time indexing to (hopefully) reduce confusion and overloading $t$, but generally, the time indexing should be inferred from context.
+Here, we used $k$ for the discrete time indexing to (hopefully) reduce confusion and avoid overloading $t$, but generally, the time indexing should be inferred from context.
 Quickly, you may see a problem.
 Computing the integrals can be nasty!
 For some relatively simple systems, you may want to compute the integral analytically, but generally, you would just solve the integrals via numerical methods, such as Euler integration or Runge-Kutta integration which are computationally cheap.
 We can also leverage automatic differentiation tools to efficiently compute Jacobians to linearize the discrete-time dynamics.
 (You will do this in homework 1.)